br-Chan/writing-break/content/posts/2_5-Minute-Crafts-Groundbreaking-Science.md

 We made it.
 I don't think a single soul is going to read all this, and that's a good thing.
 No one should put themselves through this ordeal ever again.

-5-Minute Crafts' groundbreaking science was not groundbreaking (or science), but sometime sit wasn't flat out wrong.
+5-Minute Crafts' groundbreaking science was not groundbreaking (or science), but sometimes it wasn't flat out wrong.
 I was surprised by the informational tidbits that actually held truth in them.
 I thought it was rather respectable that they promoted sleeping on time and getting more sleep as much as they did.

 But it really depended on the TikTok short in question - some were definitely there just to tick the checkbox of "it's science", regardless of if its usefulness or truthfulness.
 It goes without saying that the thumbnail was clickbait.
 But I can tell why younger me added this video to my watch later playlist, and then eventually watched it.
 The allure of fixing all your sleep problems in a 9-minute video is admittedly high, although reality isn't so glamourous as it appears.